Tennis-WTA says Chinese tennis star's call with Olympic chief is not enough

 The concern over Peng comes as global rights groups and others have called for a boycott of the Winter Olympics in Beijing in February over China's human rights record.
 The WTA has also threatened to pull tournaments out of China over the matter.

+Hu Xijin, the editor of the state-owned newspaper Global Times who has in recent days posted videos and photographs of Peng in Beijing, said on Twitter on Monday that her appearance should be enough to ease worries of "those who truly care about (the) safety of Peng Shuai.

+"But for those aiming to attack China’s system and boycott the Beijing Winter Olympics, facts, no matter how many, don't work for them," he said.

 On Nov.
-2, Peng posted on Chinese social media that former vice-premier Zhang Gaoli had coerced her into sex and they later had an on-off consensual relationship.
+2, Peng posted on Chinese social media that Zhang had coerced her into sex and they later had an on-off consensual relationship.
 The post was quickly deleted and the topic has been blocked from discussion on China's heavily censored internet.

 France's foreign minister called on Sunday for Chinese authorities to let Peng speak publicly.